-There will be no examinations for Junior Fresh modules.
+There are no examinations for Junior Fresh modules.
 The final essay takes the place of an examination.
-Whether the final essay (essay 2) is similar in nature to the term essay (essay 1) in modules that have both will vary by module.
-Your module coordinator will inform you, normally via Blackboard, of what is required.
+Your portfolio of assignments will have prepared many of the skills needed for the successful submission of this essay and your module coordinator will inform you, normally via Blackboard, of what is required for this portfolio.